lucasfraulin/SoapKnights/README.txt

 			- Player near
 			- Death
 		- If player comes into contact with slime, player takes damage and gets knocked back
+	- Patrolling Slime
+		- Health, damage stats
+		- Animations
+			- Take damage
+			- Idle player not near
+			- Player near
+			- Death
+		- If player comes into contact with slime, player takes damage and gets knocked back
+		- Patrols from wall to wall
+	- Ranged Slime
+		- Health, damage stats
+		- Animations
+			- Take damage
+			- Idle
+			- Death
+		- If player comes into contact with slime, player takes damage and gets knocked back
+		- Shoots bullets to player location that does damage
 	- Dirt
 		- 3 stage animation
 		- health
 		- gets smaller as more water particles hit it
 		- All dirt must be clear and enemies dead before player can pull the lever to purify water supply and win game

 - Interactables
 	- Waterfall + lever